hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/399_guru_avatara.md

 *A*. — A fit person coming in contact with a true Sadhu attains to liberation.
 True Sadhus are very rare, but their influence is such that a great writer has said, "Hypocrisy is the tribute which vice pays to virtue."
-But Avataras are Kapâlamochanas, that is, they can alter the doom of people.
+But Avataras are Kapālamochanas, that is, they can alter the doom of people.
 They can stir the whole world.
 The least dangerous and best form of worship is worshipping man.
 One who has got the idea of Brahman in a man has realised it in the whole universe.
 Monasticism and